udaybjoshi/elt_nyc_collision/README.md

 ## Features
 - **Data Source**: Extracts live collision data from the [NYC Open Data API](https://data.cityofnewyork.us/resource/h9gi-nx95.json).
 - **Transformation**: Cleans, validates, and enriches the data.
-- **Database Integration**: Loads the processed data into a SQL Server database.
+- **Database Integration**: Loads the processed data into a MySQL database.
 - **Logging**: Tracks the ETL process in log files for monitoring and debugging.
 - **Modular Design**: Divides the pipeline into reusable components for scalability.